sincereuk/docs/content/docs/environment-variables/creating-env-vars.md

 The interface supports two types of data, this article will show how to create both a `text` and `SSH Key pair` environment variable.

-To create an environment variable go to the `Pipeline` settings section of your application and click `Add new variable`.

 * [Creating a text environment variable](#text-env-var)
 * [Creating a SSH key pair environment variable](#ssh-env-var)

 ### <a name="text-env-var" class="anchor"></a>Creating a text environment variable

-Creating a new environment variable is as simple as filling in a name, value and hit Save.
+Creating a new environment variable is as simple as filling in a name, value and hit Add.
 The next build or deploy you will trigger now has the environment variable available in its pipeline.

 > Please not that the name has to start with a letter and after that the following characters are supported: 'a-z', '0-9' and '_'